-- you should have savings and capital of less than a certain amount, not including the value of your home (in England this is £23,250) – funding arrangements are different in Scotland, Wales and Northern Ireland, so check with your local authority
+- You should have savings and capital of less than a certain amount, not including the value of your home.
+In England and Northern Ireland, this is £23,250.
+In Scotland, it’s £28,500.
+And in Wales, it’s £50,000.

 Are there any charges with a deferred payment agreement?

 The local authority can charge you administration fees to cover its costs.
 These include:

 - the cost of setting up the scheme.
 For example, Land Registry fees, having your home valued, legal fees, postage, phone and printing